-Ongoing research at the Jan Van Eyck Academie and on the ZAD de Notre-Dame- Des-Landes.
+Ongoing research at the Jan Van Eyck Post-Academie (NL) and on the ZAD de Notre-Dame- Des-Landes (FR).

 Series of experimental works questionning the concept of -eco (from ancient Greek Oïkos: household) and the notion of -scope (show, scene).

 The various outcomes are intended to subvert the values and uses of institutional culture, and to replace them with those of daily life on places of territorial struggles, in order to suggest new, embodied ontologies.

 Here is a reader gathering several texts linked to this research.

 Here is a .pdf version of the publication distributed at the Jan Van Eyck Post-Academie during their Open Studios.